votchallenge/website/contents/vots2024/participation.md

 As the VOT is primarily rooted in the EU, some members are restricted by law to collaborate with institutions from certain countries, such as the Russian Federation.
 Consequently the VOT cannot process submissions affiliated with the mentioned institutions.
 In such cases, the authors should consider declaring affiliations with internationally recognized professional organizations, such as IEEE, ACM, CVF or ORCHID instead.
 If uncertain about eligibility of your institution, please contact our [affiliation representative](mailto:michael.felsberg@liu.se).

+### VOTS2024 paper coauthorship

+Participants whose trackers will outperform the baselines in the respective challenges will be offered co-authorship of the results paper.
+The baselines are "STARK-multi" for the VOTS2024 challenge and "AOTPlus" for the VOTSt2024 challenge.

 ## FAQ